Meet the trustees who work with The IBS Network.

 Simon undertook his early medical training in Nottingham and Northampton then worked for Dame Prof Black at the Royal Free Hospital before doing his Specialist training in Gastroenterology based at Kings College Hospital, London.
 During that time he undertook research into the use of faecal markers in gastro-intestinal disease and briefly collaborated with Prof Q Aziz.

 He was appointed Consultant at York District Hospital in 2005, developing his interest in functional disease and the psychosocial aspects of medicine.
-Whilst in York, he was appointed Endoscopy Lead and Trust Lead for Gastroenterology as well as being involved in a range of IT developments, eating disorder management, patient safety and infection prevention initiatives.
+Whilst in York, he was appointed Endoscopy Lead and Trust Lead for Gastroenterology as well as being involved leading a range of IT developments, eating disorder management, patient safety and infection prevention initiatives.
 He was College Tutor for six years and Deputy Training Program Director for Continuing Medical Trainees in the Yorkshire and Humber Deanery, 2015-2018.

 In 2018, he left York to join the team at Manchester University Foundation Trust to support the development of functional gastroenterology services within the Trust.

 He is a patron of a local charity, Selby Hands of Hope, and Trustee of The IBS Network.
 In his spare time, he enjoys being with his family, reading, cycling and has in the past competed as an age group triathlete for Great Britain.

 Dan has considerable strategic management and business experience in the consumer and business-to-business sectors.
 Skilled in building relationships between organisations and creating valuable partnerships, Dan is passionate about creating opportunities that are both commercially and strategically rewarding.